M6GSN/Pat-on-a-raspberry-pi/README.md

 if you are using a Pi zero then you will need a USB OTG adaptor

-Lastly a power supply this can be a wall adaptor or a power bank if you are using a PI 4 make sure it is a PD compatible unit
+Lastly a power supply this can be a wall adaptor or a power bank if you are using a PI 4 make sure the power bank is a PD compatible unit